huntdatacenter/docs/docs/do-science/faq/migration.md

 ### Will our lab be unavailable during our migration?

-Yes.
-Your lab will be unavailable while data are migration to avoid inconsistency in your data.
+Yes and no. We will start the migration of your storage volumes and other configurations while you work in your current lab.
+When these initial transfers and configurations are completed, we will finalize your installation.
+Both your old and new lab will be unavailable during this step to avoid inconsistency in your data.

 ### How long will the migration last?

-The duration of the migration depends on the size of your storage volumes.
-We will reach our to larger environments with migraton time estimates before we start.
+We expect your lab to be unavailable for about 1 day while we finalize your migration.

 <!-- after migration: access, ... -->
 ## After migration

-### Do I need to change anything regarding my lab user setup?
+### Can we log directly into our migrated lab?

-Yes.
-The IP address of your entry machine and passwords will change.
-We will send you information with necessary onboarding details in a new Lab access link.
+No. All lab users need to update their lab IP, reset their SSH passphrase and install a new Workbench certificate.
+We will send guides on how to do this during the migration (lab access link).

 ### Do I need update my X2go session preferences?

 Yes.
-Update the IP address of entry machine.
+You need to update your IP address in your setup configuration.
 You will find the updated IP address in Lab access link once your lab is migrated.

 ### How can I easily update my Mobaxterm session?

-Follow the Mobaxterm session in Lab access link and use the button to create new session.
+Follow the Mobaxterm session in Lab access link and use the blue button to create new session.

 <!-- TODO I am missing an apt package, how can I install -->